-Activity/Intervention Impact Impact Management Outcome Impact Management Action Details of the EMPr Use of relevant PPE Use of the necessary safety equipment e.g. when climbing ladders, fuel operated equipment and chainsaws etc. Handling herbicides and hazardous substances for the safe use of the substance and awareness of the potential impacts and follow safety measures Basic fire safety Emergency and response procedures First aid Snake awareness training as well as any other dangerous animals General health and safety Document training sessions and maintain a training register All unattended open excavations are to be demarcated
+Activity/Intervention Impact Impact Management Outcome Impact Management Action Use of the necessary safety equipment e.g. when climbing ladders, fuel operated equipment and chainsaws etc. Demonstration on the handling of herbicides and hazardous substances for the safe use of the substance and awareness of the potential impacts and follow safety measures Basic fire safety Emergency and response procedures Role play to respond calmly and quickly in emergency situations; First aid Snake awareness training as well as any other locally dangerous animals General health and safety Document training sessions and maintain a training register All unattended open excavations are to be demarcated